davecocoa/amp-derivedify/README.md

   }
 ```

 I have attempted to find a similarly defined function on npm without success, which is strange.
 At any rate, this doesn't seem much better.
-However, what about if I write a new `not` function, one designed for derived properties instead of of boolean literals?
+However, what about if I write a new `derivedNot` function, one designed for derived properties instead of boolean literals?

 ```js
 var derivedNot = function(propName){